kovidgoyal/kitty/docs/protocol-extensions.rst

 This encoding means each key event is represented by 8 or 9 printable ascii only bytes, for maximum robustness.

+Support for this mode is indicated by the ``fullkbd`` boolean capability in the terminfo database, in case querying for it via DECQRM is inconvenient.

 .. _ext_styles: